-As of April 2, 2016, approximately 12.2% of our hourly employees were represented by labor unions in the U.S. and abroad.
-While we believe our relations with our employees are satisfactory, a lengthy strike or other work stoppage at any of our facilities, particularly at some of our larger facilities, could materially reduce our ability to operate our business.
+As of April 1, 2017, approximately 11.9% of our hourly employees were represented by labor unions in the U.S. and abroad.
+While we believe our relations with our employees are satisfactory, the inability to satisfactorily negotiate and enter into new collective bargaining agreements upon expiration, or a lengthy strike or other work stoppage at any of our facilities, particularly at some of our larger facilities, could materially reduce our ability to operate our business.
 In addition, any attempt by our employees not currently represented by a union to join a union could result in additional expenses, including with respect to wages, benefits and pension obligations.
-We currently have four collective bargaining agreements, one agreement covering approximately 40 employees will expire in June 2017, one agreement covering approximately 93 employees will expire in January 2018, one agreement covering approximately 41 employees will expire in October 2018 and one agreement covering approximately 70 employees will expire in June 2018.
+We currently have four collective bargaining agreements, one agreement covering approximately 42 employees will expire in June 2017, one agreement covering approximately 100 employees will expire in June 2018, one agreement covering approximately 39 employees will expire in October 2018 and one agreement covering approximately 58 employees will expire in June 2018.